William H. Morley Lenox 1920s Kuser Pheasant Dinner Plate

 The Kuser Pheasant Plates are a set of twelve dinner plates commissioned by New Jersey businessman and philanthropist “Colonel” Anthony R. Kuser.
-They were produced by Lenox in Trenton, New Jersey, painted by W.H.
+They were produced by Lenox in Trenton, New Jersey, painted by William W.H.
 Morley, who modeled them on the ornithological works of the famous American naturalist William Beebe.
 The story behind the pheasant on this plate begins in 1909, with what came to be known as the Kuser-Beebe Expedition — more on that in a bit.

 From a 1922 New York Times article that describes an exhibition at the Metropolitan Museum of Art, $1000 China Plate Shown at Museum, the following: